TheIoTLearningInitiative/IntelEdison/documentation/WiFi.md

 Enable wifi on boot once config is confirmed correct
     ~# systemctl enable wa_supplicant

+to get the wifi to connect any time you power it up:

+    systemctl enable wpa_supplicant
+    systemctl start wpa_supplicant

 ### Apt-Get
 ### Opkg
 ## Device Configuration